-Mine production costs (including direct mining costs, milling costs and waste rock stripping costs associated with current production as well as the revaluation of inventory using the lower of cost and net realizable value as a result of any decreases in the commodity price) increased by \$2,347 when compared to Q1 2015.
-The increase includes a charge of \$2,765 related to a reduction in the carrying value of inventory on hand as at December 31, 2015 at the Company's Wolfram Camp operations.
-Excluding the revaluation of inventory on hand production costs decreased by \$418 as a result of the Company's continued cost reduction efforts.
+Mine production costs (including direct mining costs, milling costs and waste rock stripping costs associated with current production as well as the revaluation of inventory using the lower of cost and net realizable value as a result of any decreases in the commodity price) increased by \$14,542 when compared to Q4 2014.
+The increase includes a charge of \$7,408 related to a reduction in the carrying value of inventory on hand as at September 30, 2015.
+The increase in mine production costs, excluding the inventory revaluation was \$7,134.
+This increase was due to greater production during the period, both as a result of increased activity at the Los Santos Mine and the addition of higher cost production from the Wolfram Camp Mine that was acquired during the last week of Q4 2014.
 The Company carries out a quarterly revaluation of its ore and in-process ore and finished goods inventory as well as its stockpiles of long-term tailings inventory to ensure that the carrying is recorded at the lower of cost and net realizable value.
 Any adjustments to the carrying value of ore, in-process ore and finished goods inventory are included in costs of goods sold (mine production costs).
 Any adjustment to long-term tailings inventory is recognized as an impairment and the amount is expensed through the statement of operations as an extraordinary charge.
-The significant decrease in the commodity price of APT during Q1 2016 resulted in a write down of the carrying value of the ending inventory at the Wolfram Camp Mine that had a negative impact on operating margins and profitability at the Wolfram Camp Mine as well as the carrying value of the long-term tailings inventory at the Los Santos Mine.
+The significant decrease in the commodity price of APT during Q4 2015 resulted in a write down of the carrying value of the ending inventory at the Wolfram Camp Mine that had a negative impact on operating margins and profitability at the Wolfram Camp Mine as well as the carrying value of the long-term tailings inventory at the Los Santos Mine.

-As at December 31, 2015, the Company wrote down the following inventories to their net realizable values:
+As at September 30, 2015, the Company wrote down the following inventories to their net realizable values:

 Wolfram

 Los Santos Camp Total

-Ore and in-process ore - - -
+Ore and in-process ore - 70 70

-Finished goods - WO3 concentrate - 2,765 2,765
+Finished goods - WO3 concentrate - 787 787

-Non-current tailing inventory -
+Non-current tailing inventory 6,551 - 6,551

-2,765 2,765
+6,551 857 7,408